yongzhy/old.yongzhy.github.io.octopress/source/_posts/2014-01-15-map-search-key-to-control-key-on-acer-c720-chromebook.markdown

 I am a vim user, and for all my home and office computers, I map the CapLock key to Ctrl key.
 So after installed Ubuntu 13.10 using crouton on my new Acer C720 Chromebook, I was thinking to map the search key to control key.
 I did some search online as well as some experiments and finally found the solution.

 I choosed xfce4 as my window manager because of the rather low 2GB RAM.
 By default, the search key is mapped to Super_L after install Ubuntu using crouton.
-If you want to know the keycode for each key on the keyboard, you can use `xev' to check.
+If you want to know the keycode for each key on the keyboard, you can use `xev` to check.

 I use `xmodmap` to do the key mapping.